Holiday Gifts: The Best ‘Star Wars’ Toys, Figures, and Droids

 These are definitely the gifts you're looking for.

-Given that Lucasfilm may release a new Star Wars movie every year for the next decade, it’s entirely possible that Star Wars toys will sit atop your kid’s Christmas list for the duration of their childhood.
+Given that Disney and Lucasfilm may release a new Star Wars movie every year for the next decade, it’s entirely possible that Star Wars toys will sit atop your kid’s Christmas list for the duration of their childhood.
 And with The Last Jedi slated to release in a matter of weeks, they should be in especially high demand again this year by kids and adults alike.

 Kyberlights are 320-lumen LED sabers made for real sword fighting from an almost indestructible plastic.
 Combatants can beat the hell out of them (and unleash some pent-up Kylo-Ren rage in the process) reenacting the final fight scene from The Force Awakens, and they won’t make a dent ⏤ guaranteed.
 They light up in 20 different colors and boast “flash on clash” sound effects thanks to an internal circuit board and stereo speaker.
-Which means it’s going to look and sound like you’re fighting with a real saber — at least in the dark.
+Which means this holiday gift is going to look and sound like you’re fighting with a real saber — at least in the dark.

 The ultimate irony of Jedi-inspired fitness gear is, of course, that the Jedi don’t need to work out.
 Why would Luke spend hours pumping iron when he can move heavy objects with his mind?
-For everybody else, there’s Omnit’s latest set of workout equipment that includes kettlebells (in the likeness of Boba Fett, a Stormtrooper, and Darth Vadar), a “Han Frozen in Carbonite” yoga mat, and a 20-pound fitness ball that looks like the Death Star.
+For everybody else, there’s Omnit’s latest set of workout equipment that includes kettlebells (in the likeness of Boba Fett, a Stormtrooper, and Darth Vadar), a “Han Frozen in Carbonite” yoga mat, and a 20-pound fitness ball holiday gift that looks like the Death Star.

 Luke Skywalker’s Landspeeder by Radio Flyer